 Pug shedding is totally normal but some may shed abnormally and even this could be in clumps.
 Several factors will influence the rate of hair shedding in your pug.

-In this section, I discuss these factors – both those you can control and those that are uncontrollable.
-But you must check with your vet to make sure that the pugs are receiving the correct treatment.
+In this section, I have discussed these factors – both those you can control and those that are uncontrollable.
+But first I recommend you must check with your vet to make sure that the pug is receiving the correct treatment.

 1. Pug’s Age

 Pug puppies in their early growth stages will shed less compared to adult pugs.
 However, when the pug reaches 1 – 1.5 years – they tend to transitions from their puppy coat to an adult coat.
 Such pets will now shed more.

 However, as noted above, adult pugs will shed 365 days in a year and are thus classified as heavy shedding breeds compared to other dogs.

 Stress or anxiety is another factor that might encourage pug shedding, particularly shedding in the form of clumps.